Sandra Fluke: Support of Barack Obama's re-election campaign

 In a June 2012 op-ed for CNN, Fluke described what she called "President Barack Obama and former [Governor] Mitt Romney's vastly different values and visions", specifically mentioning Obama's support of the Lilly Ledbetter Fair Pay Act, increasing the government's investment of Pell Grant scholarships, and the Patient Protection and Affordable Care Act.
 Fluke described Obama as "a president who has consistently shown he will defend [women's] rights while working to ensure that all women and men have all the protections and opportunities they need to pursue economic success".
 Fluke later introduced President Obama at an August 2012 campaign rally in Denver and spoke in support of the president at the 2012 Democratic National Convention, describing the Republican Party's platform as "an offensive, obsolete relic of our past".
 The Los Angeles Times described Fluke as "a symbolic presence in a convention that has been dominated by Democrats reaching out for the votes of women".
 Congressman Joe Walsh of Illinois responded to the speech by saying that Fluke was acting "entitled" and told her to "get a job"; Fluke wrote in response that Walsh "disparage[d] my generation", and questioned why many elected officials' answer to struggling Americans was "cutting their safety net".

-2014 Election
+2014 election

 Two years after moving to West Hollywood, Fluke announced she was running for California State Senate in the new 26th district created by the 2011 redistricting.
 The new district is roughly equivalent to the pre-redistricting 28th district represented by Ted Lieu.
 In the June 3 primary, she came in second with 19.5% of the vote.
 In the November 4th elections she faced Democrat Ben Allen, who had won the primary with 22% of the vote, and she was defeated 61% to 39%.

 Personal life

 In April 2012, Fluke became engaged to television producer and writer Adam Mutterperl.
 By the time of her failed 2014 bid for the California Legislature, they were married.
-They live in the Los Angeles area with their dog, Mr. President.
+They live in the Los Angeles area with their pet dog, Mr. President.